 Plays offer an amazing learning experience for homeschoolers.
 Children learn organizational and memorization skills.
 They learn how to speak in front of an audience.
 They become more comfortable with public speaking and gain confidence in their abilities.
 Through our plays, I have seen many very shy, quiet children become much more outgoing and comfortable talking to people.
 Plays bring big blessings.

-During the fall semester, this course will guide you through the process of writing a play.
-During the spring semester, this course will help you plan for a May performance.
+During the first semester, this course will guide you through the process of writing a play.
+During the second semester, this course will help you plan for a performance.
 This course will break down each step of the process making it manageable and fun.

 I hope you enjoy God’s gift of drama!